 "You leave the King out of it," Larry shot back with a grin.
 "There's nothing wrong at all with the way he dressed."

 "All right, that's enough - we're all gentlemen here and some of us have even had naps today to make us less surly."
 He shot a quick glance at Larry, who opened his mouth slightly as if to reply, but then thought better of it and decided to pout for a moment instead.
-He didn't get the opportunity to admonish Bono for antagonizing Larry at every turn because just then Joy entered from the kitchen to begin serving dinner.
+Paul intended to admonish Bono for antagonizing Larry at every turn but didn’t get the opportunity because just then, Joy entered from the kitchen to begin serving dinner.

 A long, oblong silver platter held glistening pink salmon, fresh off the stovetop grill.
 Black peppercorns and slices of lemon garnished the fish and filled the air with a mouthwatering bouquet as Joy placed their main course on the table.
 Steamed asparagus and roasted baby red potatoes quickly appeared, followed by a fresh bottle of white wine and a carafe of ice water.
 Then, as quickly as she'd appeared, Joy returned back to the kitchen without a word.

-Raye herself was in bed by 10pm and fast asleep within 15 minutes.
+Her nightly rituals finished, Raye was in bed by 10pm and fast asleep within 15 minutes.
 She was certain when she woke again that she must have been asleep for half the night, but a check of the alarm clock on her nightstand showed it was only 2 a.m.
-Happy to know she still had about five hours of sleep left, she readjusted her pillows, rolled onto her left side and in a very relaxed fetal position, went about going back to sleep.
-But as the clock ticked from 2:15 to 2:28 to 2:40, Raye determined she wasn't going to get much more sleep unless she tried a different tack.
+Happy to know she still had about five hours of sleep left, she readjusted her pillows, rolled onto her left side and in a very relaxed fetal position, pulled the covers tight around her and went about going back to sleep.
+But as the clock ticked from 2:15 to 2:28 to 2:40, Raye began to realize that she wasn't going to get much more sleep unless she tried a different tack.

 Rounding the corner at the bottom of the stairway and entering the kitchen, Raye was pleased to see that a set of recessed lighting had been left dimmed and she wouldn't need any of the brighter lights to find her way around.
 She was less than pleased and even slightly startled to find that she wasn't going to be alone for her 3 a.m. glass of milk.
 Larry sat at the kitchen bar with his back to her, head in his hands, and a half-empty glass of water in front of him to his left.

-More concerned that he may not be well than how nervous he made her, Raye gently shuffled her feet as she approached Larry so he could be quietly alerted that he had company.
+Less concerned with how nervous he made her and more concerned that he may not be well, Raye gently shuffled her feet as she approached Larry so he could be quietly alerted that he had company.
 It worked perfectly, and Larry lifted his head and looked over to his right just as Raye reached his side.
 She paused a moment, not really knowing what to ask him or whether even to ask it.
-When he raised an eyebrow and gave her an anticipatory look, she decided to try the 'He's just a regular person like you' approach and forget his celebrity status and supposed reputation.
+When he raised an eyebrow and gave her an anticipatory look, she decided to try the 'He's a person just like you' approach and forget his celebrity status and gruff reputation.

 "Are you okay?" she asked quietly.
 "You don't look as though you feel very good."

 He gently massaged his left temple and stretched his neck once or twice by turning to his right and then his left before answering.
-When he did, he suddenly seemed much more tired to Raye than he had at anytime so far during the entire weekend.
+Raye was alarmed when he suddenly appeared more exhausted than she’d seen him at anytime so far during the entire weekend.

 "Ah, I'll be fine… always am," he answered slowly.
 Grasping his right wrist with his left hand, he raised both arms high above his head and twisted at his waist.
-Raye heard an audible pop and grimaced at what she believed to be a painful move for him, but he seemed rather pleased with the result.
+Raye heard an audible pop and grimaced, but Larry seemed rather pleased with the result.

 "Doesn't that hurt?" she asked.